Wabinab/Xenoblade-Chronicles-3-The-Book/src/07_reunion.md

 As she wrote, her necks felt sore.
 She closed her eyes, and looked up, twisted her neck a bit to relief the sore, before looking back down.
 She was right-handed.

 Noah interrupted her as he walked and stood beside her, "Is that...?"
 Mio turned her attention to him.
 Both looked at her notebook.
 On the left, some illegible writings.
-On the right, with some title at the top, there looks like some diamonds chained together.
+On the right, with some title at the top, several diamonds chained together.
 Each chain (each row) contains 5 diamonds, 6 chains (rows) in total. {{footnote: So, \\(5 \times 6 = 30 \text{ days} \\).}} The first two chains had their diamonds slashed out, and the third, two of them slashed out.

 "Yeah.
 My time left.
-Heh.
-Think about it.
-Wouldn't wanna lose track of time, and just run out."
-As she closed her diary, "Today, it's exactly three months...
+Heh. **_Think about it.
+Wouldn't wanna lose track of time, and just run out._**" As she closed her diary, "Today, it's exactly three months...
 Three more months... and then I'll be gone from this world."
-She looked down at her diary while Noah looked and listened to her, without interruption.
+She looked down at her diary in her thoughts.
+Noah looked at and listened to her, without interrupting.

 "I've thought about this a lot.
 About what I can achieve...
 What I'll leave behind... (sigh)" As she looked up to the bonfire, torso slightly leaned forward, "I've sent off so many... who felt the same."